0xrhsmt/polygon-btc-tracker/README.md

 <img src="docs/screenshot.png" width="500"><br>

 This is a simple app that tracks the metrics of BTCs on Polygon.<br>
-There are more than six types of Bridged BTC, and you can see their current status through basic metrics.<br>
+There are many types of Bridged BTC, and you can see their status through basic metrics.
-Also, it has also been implemented to be able to accommodate any increase in the types of Bridged BTC in the future.<br>

 ## Demonstrations